 \section{SRUM: Self-Rewarding for Unified Multimodal Models}

-To drive self-improvement where the model's understanding capabilities guide its generation abilities, we established a multi-stage self-rewarding process step by step.
+To drive self-improvement where the model's understanding capabilities guide its generation abilities, we establish a multi-stage self-rewarding process.
 First, the Unified Multimodal Models (UMMs) generate high-quality candidate images with corresponding bounding boxes (as detailed in Section \ref{sec:data_gen}).
-Next, these candidates undergo a meticulous evaluation using a global-local judgment framework that assesses both the overall composition and fine-grained details, ensuring a holistic judgment for rewarding (Section \ref{sec:reward}).
-Finally, all of rewards directly inform a reward-weighted training process, which enables targeted, region-specific optimization and effectively prevents reward hacking (Section \ref{sec:weighted}).
+Next, these candidates are evaluated by a global-local judgment framework that assesses both overall composition and fine-grained details, producing a holistic reward signal (Section \ref{sec:reward}).
+Finally, the cached rewards directly inform a reward-weighted training process, which enables targeted, region-specific optimization and reduces reward hacking (Section \ref{sec:weighted}).